 Send mail at a consistent rate.
 Avoid sending mail in bursts.

 It's important to avoid any drastic spikes in sending.
 For example, let's say you have a large monthly newsletter list.
-Instead of sending to the list all at once once a month, you should break the list into smaller segments, and send the email over several days to each segment.
+Instead of sending to the entire list all at once each month, you should break the list into smaller segments, and send the email over several days to each segment.
 Anything you can do to keep the sending volume more consistent and less “bursty,” the better.

-As a rule of thumb, this “spike” in sending volume is only dangerous if it's at least a jump of 50,000.
-If you are going to jump from 10,000 to a busy day of sending 20,000, you should be fine.
+As a rule of thumb, this “spike” in sending volume is especially dangerous if it's at least a jump of 50,000.
+If you are going to jump from 10,000 to a busy day of sending 20,000, you might be fine.
 But if you typically send 25,000 and you plan on sending 100,000 on a busy day, that's something you should avoid.

 Specific no-no's at Gmail